Up to 60% off sofas & mattresses — limited‑time deals.

 Is a teddy sofa good for pets?

-Yes if you choose a tighter texture and mid-tone color; very fluffy pile can trap hair and show matting faster.
+It can be, especially if you choose a tighter texture and a mid-tone color.
+Very fluffy pile tends to trap more hair and show matting faster.

 Will teddy fabric pill?